The minimum graduate admission requirements are:

 Your recommenders are asked to give their personal impressions of your intellectual ability, your aptitude in research or professional skills, your character, and the quality of your previous work and potential for future productive scholarship.

 Applicants may waive the right to inspect their letters of recommendation on a voluntary basis.
-To waive access to your letters, complete the waiver section of the Letter of Recommendation.
+This option can be selected when you fill out the recommendation invite for your recommender.

 The Graduate Division may verify the authenticity of academic letters of recommendation with the school or recommender.